Improving Access to Civil Justice

 As in some of the above proposals, judges could be given clearer powers to direct how parties present their cases.
 Possible rule changes in this area might include greater use of time limits in trials, or judges being encouraged to intervene more in the examination of witnesses.

-The initial consultation phase ended on 11 September 2020.
-The Committee is currently processing the submissions received during the initial consultation period, and will publicise its response once this is determined.
+The second consultation phase ended on 2 July 2021.
+The Committee is currently processing the submissions received during the second consultation period, and will publicise its response once this is determined.

 Download or print this page (PDF, 139 KB)